 "We do have an interest in Erin and E.J. and a couple other guys we're keeping tabs on," the Vikings GM said.
-"But sometimes they have to go out in the market to establish what their value is."By a nose
+"But sometimes they have to go out in the market to establish what their value is."

 Defensive tackle Letroy Guion, signed to a new three-year deal Tuesday, likely will enter training camp this summer with an opportunity to compete for the starting nose tackle spot.
 Spielman called Guion "an extremely talented athlete" with "huge, huge upside" and believes he can flourish quickly if he can settle in and work exclusively at nose tackle after spending time at both tackle spots in 2011.

 The two guards the Vikings cut loose last weekend might be eyeing reunions of sorts as they search for new NFL homes.
 Anthony Herrera took a visit to Chicago on Wednesday, where former Vikings coach Mike Tice is the Bears' new offensive coordinator.
 Tice helped bring Herrera to the Twin Cities in 2004 as an undrafted free agent.